 - 1 C medium firm tofu, chopped into cubes

-- 3 C kale, chopped & stems remove
+- 3 C kale, chopped and stems removed

 - 1 C shitake mushrooms